“When it comes to alcohol,

 If women choose to drink alcohol, what does moderate drinking mean?

 DotS and/or DotC (Depending on the Country) this may vary.
-For the United States in Alcohol and Public Health: Frequently Asked Questions – Drinking Patterns: What Does Moderate Drinking Mean? the CDC explain:
+For the United States in Alcohol Use: Alcohol Use and Your Health – Understanding Alcohol Use: Moderate Alcohol Use the CDC’s definition is:

 For the United Kingdom (UK) in UK Low Risk Drinking Guidelines: Weekly Guidelines Drinkaware.co.uk elaborate on: